galoscar07/college2k16-2k19/README.md

 # college2k16-2k19

-Courses from the Faculty of Mathematics and Computer Science, Babes-Bolyai University
+Courses from the Faculty of Mathematics and Computer Science, Babes-Bolyai University.
+Also here you can find my laboratories  and projects and also laboratories and projects from my collegues.

 ## First Semester